Shelling of Ellwood field created mass hysteria and the “Battle of Los Angeles.”

 The Ellwood oilfield, about five miles long and up to a mile wide, was discovered in 1928.
 Commander Nishino targeted oil storage tanks, piers and other facilities he had toured before the start of World War II.
 Several of shells struck while others passed over Wheeler’s Inn, whose owner reported the attack.

 “We heard a whistling noise and a thump as a projectile hit near the house,” recalled another witness.
 “I thought something was going wrong with the refiners.”

 The shelling continued for 20 minutes before I-17 escaped into the darkness.
 It was the first Axis attack on the continental United States of the war.
 “Shell California!
 Enemy U-boat sends many shots into oilfields near Santa Barbara, entire area is blacked out,” declared the February 24 front page of the Chicago Tribune.
 Many newspapers began referring to the attack as the “Bombardment of Ellwood.”

 Although there were no injuries and minimal damage (a wrecked derrick and pump house), the barrage led to a public panic that soon intensified.
 Witnesses claimed seeing offshore enemy “signal lights.”

-Despite missing their targets, dropping into the sea, on the beach, and into nearby cliffs, the Japanese artillery shells brought dramatic results.
-They not only fueled West Coast invasion fears, but also soon led to the largest mass UFO sightings in U.S. history.
+The evening attack not only fueled West Coast invasion fears, but quickly led to the largest mass UFO sightings in U.S. history.

 “Scores of searchlights built a wigwam of light beaming over Los Angles,” noted the Los Angeles Times as the U.S. Army’s 37th Anti-Aircraft Brigade fired at elusive “unidentified airplanes.”
 The brigade fired 1,340 rounds.